Pbhacks/crud_thought/README.md

 ---

 ### 🎨 Disclaimer
-All images used in the app are either original, licensed, or belong to their respective copyright holders with permission.
+All images used in the app are royalty/copyright free.
+Credits to Unsplash for Images
-@credits to UNSPLASH for free Images